MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-site-readiness-guide.md

 - Audio cable (optional)
 - Type A to B USB cable (optional)

-For details about cable ports, see the [Technical information]() section.
+For details about cable ports, see the [55” Microsoft Surface Hub technical information](#tech55) or [84” Microsoft Surface Hub technical information](#tech84) sections.
 For details about cables, see [Wired Connect]().

 Microsoft Surface Hub has an internal PC and does not require an external computer system.

-For power recommendations, see [55” Microsoft Surface Hub technical information]() or [84” Microsoft Surface Hub technical information]().
+For power recommendations, see [55” Microsoft Surface Hub technical information](#tech55) or [84” Microsoft Surface Hub technical information](#tech84).
 For power cable safety warnings, see the mounting guides at http://www.microsoft.com/surface/support/surface-hub.

 #### Data and other connections